samunemeth/System/README.md

     ```
     reboot
     ```
-  - The login screen does not work, you can switch to a console by pressing `ctrl+shift+f2`, logging in and disabling the greeter with the configuration suggested above.
+  - If the login screen does not work, you can switch to a console by pressing `ctrl+shift+f2`, logging in and disabling the greeter with the configuration suggested above.
-    - You can set up a network connection with the help of `nmtui` from the console.
+    You can set up a network connection with the help of `nmtui` from the console if needed.
-  - Generate an ssh key:
+  - Get the ownership of the repository, as it was copied by a root user during installation.
     ```
-    ssh-keygen -t ed25519 -C "nemeth.samu.0202@gmail.com"
+    sudo chown -R <YOUR-USER>:users ~/System
     ```
-  - Get the ownership of the repository, as it was copied by a root user:
+  - Generate an ssh key:
     ```
-    sudo chown -R <YOUR-USER>:users ~/System
+    ssh-keygen -t ed25519 -C "nemeth.samu.0202@gmail.com"
     ```
-  - Add your ssh key into your GitHub account, so you can push the new `hardware-configuration.nix` file to your repository.
+  - Add your ssh key into your GitHub account, so you can push the new changes to your repository.
+This is needed as NixOS does not like dirty git trees.
 For this, you have to change the origin URL of the repository:
     ```
     cd ~/System